HariSekhon/Knowledge-Base/debian.md

 apt-cache search "$term"
 ```

-`apt` gives a fancier colourised multi-line output for each package found but I prefer the simpler concise single line format of `apt-get` which is easier to `grep`:
+`apt` gives a fancier colourised multi-line output for each package found, but I prefer the simpler concise single line format of `apt-get` which is easier to `grep`:

 ```shell
 apt search "$term"